 Working to Scale

 We’re currently working with more than 800,000 farmers across a number of African countries, and we hope to be serving over a million next year.
 Leen believes that our transition to digital is an important step to getting there.
 “We’ve already scaled tremendously with tools that were mostly paper-based and time-intensive.
-However, these aren’t sustainable as we scale,” she explains.
+However, these aren’t as sustainable as we scale,” she explains.

 Teams of developers collaborate to help us grow.
 Patrick Biegon has been at One Acre Fund for a little over four years now.
 As a full-stack developer, he supports the design and development of our new tech systems.
 He attributes the cosmopolitan nature of the team to making the job so enjoyable.

 “We’re a very diverse team, in gender and nationality.
-My colleagues are from Kenya, Ethiopia, Belgium, Rwanda, Eritrea, Brazil and even the United States!
+My colleagues are from Kenya, Ethiopia, Belgium, Rwanda, Eritrea, Brazil, and even the United States!
 A lot of us are full-stack developers, and we work in teams of three to four people.
 We all really love working together,” he says.

 Software developers, like Leen and Patrick, form just a portion of our Global Technology Team.
 We have Quality Assurance staff, who test new software before it’s rolled out.
-Development Operations ensure that our servers can handle the load of potentially thousands of users on our platforms at any time.
+Development Operations ensure that our servers can handle a load of potentially thousands of users on our platforms at any time.
 Finally, the Database professionals make sure that all our data is safely sorted and stored so we can report it correctly.